-Official Review by Danica Rhoades, Stadium Journey Regional Correspondent
+Official Review by Tamara Dooley, Stadium Journey Regional Correspondent

 For many people, the desire to visit Bronco Stadium is driven by an element of novelty, much like the one that compels people to take in the bearded lady's show at the circus.
 Yes, the blue turf is slightly odd and intriguing, especially considering that it was the first non-green playing surface in the world, but Bronco Stadium has so much more to offer.

 Boise State had two previous Bronco Stadiums before the current facility was erected in 1970.
 At that time, the stadium's capacity was 14,500.
 As the football program has had success, additions have been made to the stadium, which now has a capacity of 33,500.

 Beyond hosting Boise State's home football match ups, the stadium is also home to the school's outdoor track events, the Famous Idaho Potato Bowl, and many local high school football games.
 Twice Bronco Stadium has hosted the NCAA Track & Field Outdoor Championships, in 1994 and 1999.

 Member Review by baseballamerica on Jul 14, 2013

 This stadium is absolute garbage.
 It looks like they instruction crew grabbed whatever materials they could find in the area.
 It seems that they installed the blue turf to get people to focus on the field rather than their surroundings.
 A stadium that sits 35k and has a hard time selling out shouldn't be ranked very high.

 Member Review by HarshCritic on Sep 06, 2013

 This is a great place to visit.
 Great location (near the river), with great views of the mountains (what Boise calls the "foothills"), growing stadium with new amenities, the suite is very fitting & stylish, and oh yeah, THE BLUE.